bkfox/aircox/README.md

 Platform to manage a radio, schedules, website, and so on.
 We use the power of great tools like Django or Liquidsoap.

+This project is distributed under GPL version 3.
+More information in the LICENSE file, except for some files whose license is indicated.

-## Current features
+## Features
 * **streams**: multiple random music streams when no program is played.
-We also can specify a time range and frequency;
+We also can specify a time range and frequency for each;
 * **diffusions**: generate diffusions time slot for programs that have schedule informations.
 Check for conflicts and rerun.
 * **liquidsoap**: create a configuration to use liquidsoap as a stream generator.
 Also provides interface and control to it;
 * **sounds**: each programs have a folder where sounds can be put, that will be detected by the system.
 Quality can be check and reported for later use.
 Later, we plan to have uploaders to external plateforms.
 Sounds can be defined as excerpts or as archives.
 * **cms**: application that can be used as basis for website (we use Wagtail; if you don't want it this application is not required to make everything run);
 * **log**: keep a trace of every played/loaded sounds on the stream generator.

+## Architecture
+Aircox is a complete Django project, that includes multiple Django's applications (if you don't know what it is, it is just like modules).
+There are somes scripts that can be used for deployment.

+**For the moment it is assumed that the application is installed in `/srv/apps/aircox`**, and that you have installed all the dependencies for aircox (external applications and python modules)

-## Applications
+### Applications
-* **programs**: managing stations, programs, schedules and diffusions.
-This is the core application, that handle most of the work;
+* **aircox**: managing stations, programs, schedules and diffusions + interfaces with the stream generator (for the moment only support [Liquidsoap](http://liquidsoap.fm/)).
+This is the core application, that handle most of the work: diffusions generation, conflicts checks, creates configuration files for the controllers, monitors scheduled diffusions, etc, etc.
-* **controllers**: interface with external stream generators.
-For the moment only support [Liquidsoap](http://liquidsoap.fm/).
-Generate configuration files, trigger scheduled diffusions and so on;
-* **cms**: defines models and templates to generate a website connected to Aircox;
+* **aircox_cms**: defines models and templates to generate a website connected to Aircox;

+### Scripts
+There are script/config file for various programs.
+You can copy and paste them, or even link them in their correct directory.
+For the moment there are scripts
+for:

+* cron: daily cron configuration for the generation of the diffusions
+* supervisorctl: audio stream generation, website, sounds monitoring
+* nginx: sampe config file (must be adapted)

+The scripts are written with  a combination of `cron`, `supervisord`, `nginx` and `gunicorn` in mind.

 ## Installation
 ### Dependencies